jamescarson3/tmp/04-linux-101 copy.md

 We can *change directory* using `cd` followed by a directory name.
 This will change our location to a different directory.

 ```
-$ cd data
+$ cd python_games
 ```

 `cd` doesn't print anything, but if we run `pwd` after it, we can see where we are now.
-If we run `ls` without arguments now, it lists the contents of our new directory, because that's where we now are:
+If we run `ls`, it lists the contents of where we are now.

 ```
 $ pwd
 $ ls
 ```

-We now know how to go down the directory tree.
+We now know how to go down into a directory.
-How do we go up?
+How do we go up and out of our current directory?

 It’s simple to use `cd ..` to go up one level: